cvxgrp/cone_prog_refine/README.md

-for the iterative improvement, or refinement, of a primal-dual solution, or a certificate of unboundedness or infeasibility, of a cone, or convex, program, whose data is provided as a sparse matrix (or, in future, an abstract linear operator).
+for the iterative improvement, or refinement, of a primal-dual solution, or a certificate of unboundedness or infeasibility, of a cone, or convex, program.
 It operates by differentiating the conic optimality conditions, and so it can also be used for *calculus* with conic programs.